Explore wintry hues and heavy duty fabrics for the cooler months.

-Spun using heavyweight wool, Donegal suits are made for cold-weather occasions.
-This Irish tweed is known for its subtle flecked appearance, so will add a little texture to proceedings too.
 For more texture, try a herringbone-weave tweed.
-With both visual and tactile interest, it’s a proper departure from any weekday suiting – exactly as your wedding suit should be.
+With both visual and tactile interest, it’s a proper departure from any weekday suiting – exactly as your wedding outfit should be.

 Deep shades will particularly suit winter wedding days, but light grey or blue are curveball choices that will look great in icier themes.
-For accessories, a knitted tie and suede shoes will set off the matte texture of your tweed suit nicely.
+For accessories, a knitted tie and velvet dress slippers will set off the matte texture of your tweed suit nicely.

 Pattern’s a bolder tailoring take on any day, but we’re seeing more grooms squaring up to braver looks on their big days too.
 A classic Prince of Wales or glen check will never date, while graphic-check fabrics are a modern choice that’ll set you apart from your guests.

-Tone-on-tone check suits in grey or navy will always look elegant and form a great base for just about any shade of accessories.
+Tone-on-tone check suits in navy or grey will always look elegant and form a great base for just about any shade of accessories.
 If you’re looking to embrace the spotlight, there’ll be no mistaking you for anything but the man of the moment in an Italian tailored fit number.
 This one is spun from 100% wool at Vitale Barberis Canonico, one of Italy’s finest mills, with a luxurious textured finish.

 Alternatively, make grey work even on grey days by choosing a checked suit with rich accent tones, like our grey and brown version above.
 It’s made with insulating wool so will help to keep you warm no matter how long you have to pose in the cold for photos.